byambaa1982/data_pipeline_in_gcp/README.md

 1. Create three buckets in Cloud Storage

-Setting up a Cloud Storage bucket is pretty straightforward, so straightforward that I’ll just give you a link to [the official GCP documentation](https://cloud.google.com/storage/docs/creating-buckets)that gives an example.
+Setting up a Cloud Storage bucket is pretty straightforward, so straightforward that I’ll just give you a link to [the official GCP documentation](https://cloud.google.com/storage/docs/creating-buckets) that gives an example.
 The first storage is a temporary storage that for uploading a compressed file and triggering the first cloud function.
 The second one is a staging storage that for triggering the second cloud function.
 The third one is the final storage where we can download result excel files files.